 You self-inject Plegridy under the skin once every two weeks to reduce the number and severity of relapses.
-It reduces the number of relapses by about one third (30%), compared to taking placebo.
+It reduces the number of relapses by about one third (30%).

 Common side effects include flu-like symptoms and injection site reactions.

 Plegridy is a moderately effective (category 1.1) DMD; in clinical trials people taking Plegridy had about 30% fewer relapses than people taking placebo.
 In clinical trials, MRI scans showed people taking Plegridy had fewer, smaller or no new areas of active MS (lesions).
 Plegridy may also slow down the build-up of disability associated with MS.

 Who can take Plegridy?

 Plegridy can be prescribed for adults with active relapsing remitting MS.

 Plegridy has been approved for use on the NHS since 2015.
 It can only be prescribed by a neurologist.

 It's important that you tell your MS team if you have any health problems or are taking other medicines.
 Plegridy may not be suitable if you have severe depression or suicidal thoughts.